chiois

 Address: 12 Rue Jules Romains, 75019 Paris, France

-As its name suggests, this place makes ravioli, and they do it well.
-Steamed or grilled, with meat or vegetables, it’s pure happiness in a bite.
-The dumpling soup and mushroom salad are also gems.
-Foodies can indulge in their sautéed eggplant and sesame noodles, a perfect combo for an ultra tasty meal in a super cozy atmosphere always at hand!
+As its name suggests, this place specializes in ravioli, and they do it wonderfully!
+Steamed or grilled, filled with meat or vegetables, it's pure joy in every bite.
+The ravioli soup and mushroom salad are also delicious finds.
+If you're feeling extra hungry, you can’t go wrong with their sautéed eggplant and sesame noodles, the perfect combo for a super tasty meal in a cozy atmosphere that’s always inviting!

 Address: 15 Rue Louis Bonnet, 75011 Paris, France